-St Andrew's High School staff have developed a close working relationship with outside agencies such as Psychological Services, Social Work and the Police.
+St Andrew's High School staff have developed a close working relationship with other agencies such as Psychological Services, Social Work and the Police.

-Parental support in the good conduct of their children cannot be overstated.
+Parental support in the good conduct of their children/young people cannot be overstated.
 Within St Andrew's High School we are fortunate to have parents who have consistently endorsed our standards of conduct.